 Joshua Drew from Columbia University found an impressive stash of these weapons in Chicago’s Field Museum, including daggers, swords, tridents, and a 14-foot lance that he describes as roughly “2.5 interns tall.”
 From these armaments, Drew identified eight species of shark, two of which—the dusky and spottail—have vanished.
 Neither of them have been seen within thousands of kilometers of the islands.
 They “disappeared from the reefs before we even knew that they existed,” says Drew.
 They’re part of what he calls a “shadow biodiversity”—ethereal, intangible, and visible only through the light cast upon museum specimens.

-Joseph Grinnell, the first Director of the Museum of Vertebrate Zoology at the University of California, Berkeley, was particularly known for his meticulous records.
-From 1904 to 1940, he travelled through the mountains, coasts, and deserts of California, collecting more than 100,000 specimens and scribbling some 74,000 pages of field notes.
+Joseph Grinnell, the first director of the Museum of Vertebrate Zoology at UC Berkeley, was particularly known for his meticulous records.
+From 1904 to 1940, he traveled through the mountains, coasts, and deserts of California, collecting more than 100,000 specimens and scribbling some 74,000 pages of field notes.
 “After the lapse of many years, possibly a century,” he wrote, “the student of the future will have access to the original record of faunal conditions in California.”

-Many of these resurveys are underway.
-Helgen is planning to retrace the steps of former president Teddy Roosevelt, whose 1909 expedition to East Africa filled the Smithsonian with over 11,000 specimens.
+Many of these resurveys are under way.
+Helgen is planning to retrace the steps of former President Teddy Roosevelt, whose 1909 expedition to East Africa filled the Smithsonian with more than 11,000 specimens.
 Substituting camera traps for actual ones, he hopes to document a century of changing wildlife.
 “Some of those areas are national parks, and others have become agricultural regions,” he says.
-“We can see how that has affected local wildlife?”
+“We can see how that has affected local wildlife.”
 While Roosevelt was doing his thing, Herbert Lang and James Chapin were conducting a similar survey of West Africa.
 Their extensive collection ended up at the AMNH—“200,000 specimens ranging from tapeworms to rhinos,” says Hekkala, including some of the crocodiles that she studied and many of the dioramas in the Akeley Hall.
 She longs to retrace their epic trek, but political unrest in the area may put paid to that plan.